-All Contracting Parties appear to consult a range of government departments and agencies.
-Consultation of non-governmental organisations (NGOs) and the public also happens, but may not be required by law.
+All Contracting Parties appear to consult a range of Government Departments and Agencies.
+Consultation of NGOs and the public also happens but may not be required by law.
 A variety of means are employed to consult with NGOs and the public.